What is an EICR certificate?

 If the landlord does not act, the council can instruct an authorised person to do the required remedial work with the tenant’s consent.

 The council can recover reasonable costs of the work from the landlord.
-Also, note insurance companies may not cover the risk in the event you claim for fire damage etc.
+Also, note that insurance companies may not cover the risk if you claim for fire damage, etc.

 Do the electrical regulations apply to fixed and portable electrical appliances?